top of page

 Yes, I do.
 The majority of my workshops are 2-3 hours in length.
 But recognizing how logistically challenging it can be for some staff to step away from their job responsibilities for a 2-3 hour workshop, I am increasingly providing one-hour mini workshops to my clients.
 Whether this is held as a lunch-and-learn during the lunch hour or at another hour of the day that tends to be quieter for staff, I regularly provide "bite sized" versions of some of my classes that lend themselves to this shorter format, such as a one-hour class on microaggressions.
 We can explore whether the workshop that you'd like can be provided in either a single one-hour mini session or spread over two or three one-hour mini sessions held over a series of days.

-The terms "diversity" and "inclusion" are often used interchangeably but these concepts have distinct meanings.
-And both are essential to your work environment!
+These terms are often used interchangeably but these concepts have distinct meanings.
+And all are essential to your work environment!

 Diversity means different or varied and represents the what: the demographics of our workforce such as differences in race, national origin, sex, gender identity, sexual orientation, religion, disability status, age, and all other distinctions in our individual attributes.